 - Instant First Class Disk Recovery — to instantly recover VM disks from backup files and register them as First Class Disks (FCDs).
-FCDs are a type of improved VMDK that allow performing different tasks: create snapshots, delete and restore data stored on VMDK without attaching these disks to a VM.
+FCDs are a type of improved VMDK that allow you to perform different tasks: create snapshots, delete and restore data stored on VMDK without attaching these disks to a VM.

-This method is similar to Instant Disk Recovery except for how disks are registered.
+This method is similar to Instant Disk Recovery except for the format in which disks are recovered.

-Use Instant FCD Recovery if you want to register recovered disks as FCDs.
+Use Instant FCD Recovery if you want to recover recovered disks as FCDs.

 - Virtual disk restore — to restore VM disks.
 When you restore disks, you extract them from backups to the production storage.
 Virtual disk restore takes more resources to complete than Instant Disk Recovery but restores disks with full I/O performance.
 You also do not need to perform additional steps to finalize the restore process.